Kanahooka

 Health performance in Kanahooka is lower than average with prevalence of common health conditions notable across both younger and older age cohorts

-Kanahooka faces significant health challenges based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
+Kanahooka faces significant health challenges, as assessed by AreaSearch through mortality rates and chronic condition prevalence.

 The prevalence of common health conditions is notable across both younger and older age cohorts.
-The rate of private health cover is relatively low at approximately 51% of the total population, which is around 3,107 people.
-The most common medical conditions in the area are arthritis and mental health issues, impacting 11.6 and 8.0% of residents respectively.
-Meanwhile, 60.9% of residents declare themselves completely clear of medical ailments compared to 63.3% across Regional NSW.
-Working-age residents show an above-average prevalence of chronic health conditions.
-The area has 30.5% of residents aged 65 and over, totaling 1,849 people, which is higher than the 23.4% in Regional NSW.
+Approximately 51% (~2961 people) of the total population has private health cover, which is relatively low.
+The most prevalent medical conditions in the area are arthritis (11.6%) and mental health issues (8%).
+Sixty point nine percent of residents declare themselves completely clear of medical ailments, compared to 63.3% across Regional NSW.
+Working-age residents show above average prevalence of chronic health conditions.
+Kanahooka has 30.8% of its residents aged 65 and over (1779 people), higher than the 23.4% in Regional NSW.
 Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health